 Extension cords.
 See if you can get a charge from a standard 120-Volt power outlet.
 Every electric car comes standard with a power charging cable.
 If you were able to pull into a gas station or a Mcdonald’s, then find a power outlet to plug into.
 You can get enough electricity to get home or to a charging station by asking the manager for a few kilowatts.

-Emergency Lights Will Still Work
+Emergency Lights Will Still Work When Your EV Runs Out of Charge

 An electric car has two batteries.
 The power train is powered by the multi-kWh lithium-ion battery installed under the floor.
 For the radio, lights, SAT-NAV, and internal lights an old-fashioned 12-Volt lead-acid battery is under the hood.